Responsible Executive: Executive Vice President for Student Success; Executive Director of Organizational Culture and Enrichment

 agencies, and organizations:

-- MSCC officials — A college official is a person employed by the college in an administrative, supervisory, academic, or support staff position; a person or company with whom the college has contracted (such as an attorney, auditor, or collection agency); a person serving on staff at the Tennessee Board of Regents; or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another college official in performing his or her tasks.
-A college official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibility;
+- Motlow State officials – A Motlow State official is a person employed by Motlow State in an administrative, supervisory, academic, or support staff position; a person or company with whom Motlow State has contracted (such as an attorney, auditor, or collection agency); a person serving on staff at the TBR; or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another Motlow State official in performing their tasks.
+A Motlow State official has a legitimate educational interest if the official needs to review an education record in order to fulfill their professional responsibility;

 - Officials of other schools in which the student seeks or intends to enroll;